Sunday 31 May 2020, 7.30pm

 And dreaming is a kind of performance.

-These are spaces where we make meaning in the moment of being and enact the unsayable.
+These are spaces where we make meaning in the moment and enact the unsayable.